-Carrying on into Loch Reasort we the cottage in Crabhadail is to be seen on our right.
-This is also a fabulous walk from the village of Hùsinis (Hushinish) .
-Carrying on past here we pass the impressive mountains of Taran Mòr, Taran Meadhain and Taran Beag.
+Carrying on into Loch Reasort the cottage in Crabhadail is to be seen on our right.
+This is also a fabulous walk from the village of Hùsinis (Hushinish).
+Continuing on, we pass the impressive mountains of Taran Mòr, Taran Meadhain and Taran Beag.
 Loch Reasort is seven miles long and there are wonderful opportunities for spotting sea eagles, golden eagles and, of course, many red deer.

 During our trip we will stop ashore for lunch, which will be, depending on tides, either at one of the no longer inhabited villages of Diorascal or Luachair, or at our next destination – the Island of Scarp.

 Scarp was inhabited by a fairly large community until 1971 when the last residents left and was sustained by crofting and fishing.

 Scarp was the site of an experiment by German inventor Gerhard Zucker to deliver the island’s post by rocket.
 In July 1934 Zucker made two attempts at firing rocket mail between Scarp and Harris, both of which were unsuccessful.
 A feature film was made about the experiment in 2001.